hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/toolcollection/toolcollection.md

 ## Tool Categorization

-A detailed list of tools collected is provided within the following [excel sheet](../../../assets/data/excelsheets/MalwareCollectionStatistics.xlsx)
+A detailed list of tools collected from the survey papers and conferences is provided within the following [excel sheet](../../../assets/data/excelsheets/MalwareCollectionStatistics.xlsx)

 ---